WamWooWam/WamBot.Twitch/README.md

 ## Commands
 #### `!onyx`
-A command that tries to immitate the popular Onyx sponsorship with fake games, fake links, and a working counter/points system
+A command that tries to imitate the popular Onyx sponsorship with fake games, fake links, and a working counter/points system

 #### `!location [user]`
-Generates a location somewhere on earth, and tries to place it on land, I totally live in \<middle of russia> what do you mean.
+Generates a location somewhere on earth, and tries to place it on land, I totally live in \<middle of Russia> what do you mean.

 #### `!pickup [user]`
 Choses one of a list of two hundred and sixteen pickup lines to help you find true love in the most classy way possible\*